 A player in their defending zone attempts to pass the puck to a teammate in the neutral zone.
-The puck strikes an opponent who is seated on their players' bench, completely off the playing area.
+The puck strikes an opponent who is seated on their players' bench, completely outside the playing area.
 Where is the ensuing face-off?

 At the nearest face-off spot in the same zone from where the puck was shot.
-Rule References 631(a) and 612(b).
+Rule Reference 631(a).

-The player shooting the puck caused the stoppage of play, regardless of which bench the puck entered.
+The player shooting the puck directly into the team bench caused the stoppage of play, regardless of which bench the puck entered.
 The players' benches are not part of the playing area.